arago/OGIT/README.md

 **5. Specific Node Free Attributes – SNFA**
     The Free attribute space in every node is used by applications, users and organizations to add data structured according to their own needs, concepts and ideas.
 Data stored here uses the mechanisms of the open graph of IT for storage and the clients of the open graph of IT as tools, but does not count on any cross user reuse or platform wide distribution of effect, e.g. marketability.
 This section is also the source for best practices which will move up the chain into the SNBA section.
 As users use the same or similar attributes in the SNFA sections they will move into the SNBA section to become published and discussed in a platform wide distribution.

-#
+# How can I contribute?

-# Contributing

 Please help us to grow the Open Graph of IT by contributing to this project.
-See our "Open Graph of IT Contribution Guide" for more details.
+See our [Open Graph of IT Contribution Document](https://github.com/arago/graphIT-ontology/blob/master/CONTRIBUTING.md) for more details on submitting suggestions and starting discussions about OGIT.

+If you have general questions or need support please contact us at <ogit@arago.de>

 # License